GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/graphics_counter_tables_gfx9.rst

     :header: "Counter Name", "Usage", "Brief Description"
     :widths: 15, 10, 75

+    "PreTessVerticesIn", "Items", "The number of vertices processed by the VS and HS when using tessellation."
     "PreTessVALUInstCount", "Items", "Average number of vector ALU instructions executed for the VS and HS in a pipeline that uses tessellation.
 Affected by flow control."
     "PreTessSALUInstCount", "Items", "Average number of scalar ALU instructions executed for the VS and HS in a pipeline that uses tessellation.
 Affected by flow control."
     "PreTessVALUBusy", "Percentage", "The percentage of GPUTime vector ALU instructions are being processed for the VS and HS in a pipeline that uses tessellation."